What is Color Rendering Index (CRI)?

 This spectral power distribution looks generally similar to the one above except it shows more power at the blue end of the spectrum and less at the red end.
 Also, there are no low points in the curve that come close to zero power.
 This lamp has a 5000K color temperature and a CRI of 98.
 It produces light that is perceived as bluish white (similar to daylight) and it does an excellent job of rendering colors across the spectrum.

-Above are links to linear fluorescent light bulbs from Topbulb that have a CRI of 90 or higher.
+Topbulb carries linear fluorescent light bulbs that have a CRI of 90 or higher.
 If you want a high color rendering bulb to produce light perceived as warm white, choose a bulb with a color temperature of 3000K or 3500K.
 If you want a high color rendering bulb to produce light perceived as white, choose a bulb with a color temperature of 4000K.
 For a bulb that simulates daylight, choose a color temperature of 5000K or higher.